Kalyan Roy: Political Life

 the rampant corruption in the Indian Iron and Steel Company at Burnpur and Kulti in West Bengal; Roy also asked the Minister what administrative measures have been taken to stop this corruption? what steps have been taken so far against the corrupt officers and contractors? and what is the amount of money paid to each of the contractors in Burnpur and Kulti as .well as in Chasnala and Jitpur coal mines in 1974 and 1975?

 According to the former journalist and political commentator Rajeev Shukla, Roy was one of the very few leaders who set a benchmark for the institution as a parliamentarian.

 Death

 Roy died in Calcutta on 31 January 1985 when he was only 55 years old.
 Gurudas Dasgupta was elected to the Rajya Sabha in the vacancy caused by the death of Kalyan Roy.

-Roy was then a sitting member of Rajya Sabha when on 31 January 1985, after the House passed the Constitution (Fifty-second Amendment) Bill, 1985, the Deputy Chairman, Najma Heptulla announced the passing away of Kalyan Roy at Kolkata and made obituary references about him.
+Roy was then a sitting member of Rajya Sabha when on 31 January 1985, after the House passed the Constitution (Fifty-second Amendment) Bill, 1985, the Deputy Chairman, Najma Heptulla announced the death of Kalyan Roy at Kolkata and made obituary references about him.